-OVW will consider only one application per organization for the same service area.
+OVW will consider only one application to this solicitation per organization for the same service area.
 In addition, if an applicant submits multiple versions of the same application, OVW will review only the most recent system-validated version submitted before the deadline.